Dead Man's Wire: Production

-The script was written in 2020 by Austin Kolodney, who was introduced to the true story via a podcast episode - he then enlisted the help of documentarians Alan Berry and Mark Enochs to research and compile all the information of the events available.
+The script was written in 2020 by Austin Kolodney.
+He was introduced to the true story via a podcast episode, and subsequently enlisted the help of documentarians Alan Berry and Mark Enochs (makers of the 2018 documentary Dead Man's Line on the events) to research and compile all the information of the events available.
 In March 2024, it was reported that the film was in development with Werner Herzog and Nicolas Cage attached to direct and star in the film, respectively.

-In December 2024, Gus Van Sant was reported to be the director with Bill Skarsgård and Dacre Montgomery leading the cast.
-Talking about his decision to make the film, Van Sant said: "When I read the script there were links embedded in it — you could click them and hear the real 911 calls.
+By December 2024, Gus Van Sant was set to direct with Bill Skarsgård and Dacre Montgomery leading the cast.
+Talking about his decision to make the film, Van Sant said: "When I read the script there were links embedded in it – you could click them and hear the real 911 calls.
 Tony talked so fast, like Scorsese on a cocaine bender, cracking jokes and losing his temper.
-I thought, ‘This is an amazing character.
+I thought, 'This is an amazing character.
 The story had this weird barnstormer energy ...
-The producer said, ‘We have to start shooting in Louisville in two months.’
-That was the most appealing thing — just hitting the road."
+The producer said, 'We have to start shooting in Louisville in two months.'
+That was the most appealing thing – just hitting the road."
 Skarsgaard was someone Van Sant had wanted to work with for a long time; while Van Sant cast Montgomery off of his viral Stranger Things audition tape.

 In January 2025, Colman Domingo, Myha'la, Cary Elwes, and John Robinson joined the cast.
 Domingo was cast after several actors had passed on the role; he was brought into the project by the producer Cassian Elwes.
 In February 2025, Al Pacino joined the cast.

 Principal photography took place in Louisville, Kentucky, in January 2025.
+It was shot over 19 days; Pacino filmed his part in one day while Domingo shot his in two days.

 Release

-The film had its world premiere out of competition in the 82nd Venice International Film Festival on September 2, 2025.
-It was also screened at the Toronto International Film Festival on September 7, 2025, and will screen in the Special Presentations of the 61st Chicago International Film Festival on October 18, 2025.
+The film had its world premiere out of competition at the 82nd Venice International Film Festival on September 2, 2025.
+It was also screened at the Toronto International Film Festival on September 7, 2025, and screened in the special presentations section of the 61st Chicago International Film Festival on October 18, 2025.

-On September 9, 2025, Row K Entertainment acquired North American rights to the film and is scheduled to have a limited release on January 9, and expanded wide on January 16, 2026.
+On September 9, 2025, Row K Entertainment acquired North American rights to the film as the company's inaugural release and had a limited release on January 9, expanding to a wide release on January 16, 2026.
+Row K spent $5 million to purchase the film and another $5 million to market it.

 Reception

+Box office

+The film grossed $154,100 from 14 theaters in its opening weekend.
+It expanded to 1,101 theaters in its second weekend and grossed $1.23 million over the four day holiday.
+It was considered a "soft" result.
+In its third weekend, the film scaled back its release and only earned $181,000 from 621 theaters.
+In its fourth weekend, the film made $10,672 from 35 theaters.
+The film was ultimately deemed a box office disappointment, representing millions in losses.